rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 to improve - let's create a single callback queue per client.

-That raises a new issue, having received a response in that queue it's not clear to which request this response belongs.
+That raises a new issue, having received a response in that queue it's not clear to which request the response belongs.
 That's when the `correlation_id` property is used.
 We're going to set it to a random value for every request.
-Later, when we receive a message in the callback queue we'll look at this property, and based on that we'll be able to math a response with a request.
+Later, when we receive a message in the callback queue we'll look at this property, and based on that we'll be able to match a response with a request.
 If we see an unknown `correlation_id` value, we may safely discard the message - it doesn't belong to any of our requests.